sud-sharma/Django-CRM/README.md

-# Django CEM - Customer Entry Management
+# Django CRM - Customer Relationship Management

 A simple Django project to **Add**, **Update**, **Delete**, and **View** customer information using **MySQL** as the database backend.